-Rationale: Lab-confirmed COVID-19 is classified to U07.1 and qualifies as the most responsible diagnosis.
+Rationale: COVID-19 that is confirmed by a positive COVID-19 test is classified to U07.1 and qualifies as the most responsible diagnosis in this case.
 J12.8 is assigned, mandatory, to denote the manifestation (i.e., COVID-19 pneumonia).
 COVID-19 pneumonia in COPD is classified to 2 codes: J44.0 and J12.8.
 See the coding standard Pneumonia in Patients With Chronic Obstructive Pulmonary Disease (COPD).

 Example: The patient presents to the emergency department with bronchopneumonia.
 A COVID-19 nasopharyngeal swab is taken.
 The patient's respiratory status declines quickly.
 The physician discusses the patient's prognosis with the family.
 The patient is admitted solely for "comfort measures."
-The COVID-19 lab test subsequently comes back positive for COVID-19.
+The COVID-19 test subsequently comes back positive for COVID-19.